Evaluating the Effects of Structural Disorder on the Magnetic Properties of Nd$_{2}$Zr$_{2}$O$_{7}$: Discussion

-Having clearly demonstrated the relationship between lattice parameter, Nd/Zr ratio, and growth pressure, we now turn to the impacts of defect modes on the magnetic properties.
-Considering the $\chi(T)$ data for the HP-Ar grown sample, the qualitative aspects of the CW analysis are unaffected by the decrease in disorder, when compared to previous reports \cite{xu2015,xu2018,hatnean2015_1}.
+Having demonstrated the relationship between lattice parameter, Nd/Zr ratio, and growth pressure, we now turn to the impacts of defect modes on the magnetic properties.
+Considering the $\chi(T)$ data for the HP-Ar grown sample, the qualitative aspects of the Curie-Weiss analysis are unaffected by the decrease in disorder, relative to air-grown samples \cite{xu2015,xu2018,hatnean2015_1}.
 The $\Theta_{CW}$ remains small and positive, suggesting that the balance between the FM dipolar interactions and AFM superexchange interactions is not greatly modified.
-The effective moment in this sample ($\mu_{eff}$ = 2.60 $\mu_{B}$/Nd) remains reduced relative to the expected free-ion value for Nd$^{3+}$ moments (3.62 $\mu_{B}$/Nd).
-However, the $\mu_{eff}$ in the HP-Ar grown sample is $\approx$ 5\% larger than that of a previous report which used the same Curie-Weiss procedure for an air-grown sample \cite{xu2019}.
+Furthermore, the effective moment in this sample ($\mu_{eff}$ = 2.60 $\mu_{B}$/Nd) remains reduced relative to the expected free-ion value for Nd$^{3+}$ moments (3.62 $\mu_{B}$/Nd).
+However, this $\mu_{eff}$ value is $\approx$ 5\% larger than that of a previous report which used the same Curie-Weiss procedure for an air-grown sample \cite{xu2019}.
 As indicated in Fig. \ref{fig:Figure7}, $M_{sat}$ for the HP-Ar sample is also enhanced relative to air-grown samples \cite{hatnean2015_1,xu2019}.
 These results are all consistent with an increase in the amount of magnetic Nd$^{3+}$ present in crystals grown under a high-pressure Ar environment.